 Job hunting is a tricky business because you can’t predict what one person is going to love or indeed hate.
 However, everyone respects a well-written, error-free CV.
 You won’t get an interview if it’s riddled with mistakes or grammar errors.
 And to some employers, mistakes jump out from the page even during a quick scan.

 The apostrophe is one of the most widely misused punctuation marks in the English language.
 Get it wrong and you could:

-Change the meaning of what you are trying to say.
-Look like a numpty.
+1. Change the meaning of what you are trying to say.

-The two most common misuses of the apostrophe are Its vs. It’s and including an apostrophe in a plural.
+The two most common misuses of the apostrophe are its vs it’s and including an apostrophe in a plural.

 Its is simply a genderless version of his and hers.
 If the sentence still makes sense, you’ve got the right one.
-Likewise, with it’s – just replace it with it is to test its coherence.
+Likewise, with it’s – just replace it with ‘it is’ to test its coherence.

 This is right up there with you’re and your.
 You should never use an apostrophe before the S in a plural, even when pluralising abbreviations like DVD or CD.